mnemnion/mvzr/README.md

 As long as you color within the lines, it should be fine.

-The main thing to realize is that this is only for **known regex patterns**.
-It uses the stack to store the `M - N` part of an `{M,N}`, it backtracks greedy matches, and if you don't control the strings that get compiled, don't use it.
+This library is not intended for use where an attacker could conceivably control the regex pattern.

 Much like managing your own memory, if you know your tools and are smart about it, you can get a lot done with `mvzr`.

 ## Interface

 `mvzr.Regex` is available at `comptime` or runtime, and returns an `mvzr.Match`, consisting of a `.slice` field containing the match, as well as the `.start` and `.end` locations in the haystack.
-This is a borrowed slice, to own it, call `match.toOwned(allocator)`, and deallocate later with `match.deinit(allocator)`, or just free the `.slice`.
+This is a borrowed slice, to own it, call `match.toOwnedMatch(allocator)`, and deallocate later with `match.deinit(allocator)`, or just free the `.slice`.

+Similarly, if you need to store a `Regex` or `SizedRegex` for later, call `regex.toOwnedRegex(allocator)`, freeing later with `allocator.destroy(heap_regex)`.

 ```zig
 // aka SizedRegex(64, 8)